murtuswami/Robust-Facility-Location-Solver/README.md

 Contains results used for data analysis in report.
 Separated into folders according to which section of report results used in.
-Can be reproduced by running algorithms described specified in txt folder on the corresponding data
+Can be reproduced by running algorithms described specified in report on the corresponding data